Too Wet or Too Dry Woodworking: A Sticky Situation

 Why does it happen?
 Wood is a hygroscopic material that absorbs and releases moisture from its environment, and until fully sealed, this is an ongoing, never-stopping process.
 Sawmills and wood product manufacturers invest heavily in monitoring wood’s moisture content (MC) and removing excess moisture from the wood.

 How does that present a problem for the people and professionals who work with wood?
-Any time MC is too high (or too low) for its use and environment, the end result is put at risk, along with a few other things along the way.
+Any time MC is too high (or too low) for its use and environment, the result is at risk, along with a few other things along the way.

 The Stakes of Unknown Moisture Content

 First, let’s look at some of the challenges if the wood is too “wet” or has a high MC.

-Wood that has a high MC level will begin to shrink in all dimensions as it begins to lose that excess moisture.
-Most impacted, though, is width and thickness.
+Wood with a high MC level will shrink in all dimensions as it loses excess moisture.
+Most impacted, though, are width and thickness.
 If you have fit wooden floorboards together that have excess moisture, that change in dimension can lead to cupping, gaps, or buckling.
-Not a pretty sight and, in extreme cases, a safety hazard too.
+These changes are not a pretty sight and, in extreme cases, a safety hazard.

 Wet sawdust or shavings catch on blades and other moving parts and can effectively “gum up” the works inside a machine or promote rust on metal parts (like knives) and shorten their lifespans.
 High MC wood is also more prone to catching or kickback.